steffanmouton/CPP-Assessments/CivilWarSimulator/CivilWarReadme.md

 ## II.
 Operational Instructions

-Double-click on the file named 'CVS.exe' to launch the program.
+Double-click on the file named 'CWS.exe' to launch the program.

 This is a super simple simulator and requires no input from the user.
 It will run, generate values for power, fight the heroes, and output Winners and Losers.